-Greyhound Bus Lines and Coach USA Lines service Elkhart County.
-There is also a Trolley Interurban Bus Service that runs through Elkhart and Goshen.
+Greyhound Bus Lines serves Elkhart County.
+There is also a Trolley Interurban Bus Service that runs through Elkhart and Goshen and connects to South Bend / Mishawaka.

 Natural Resource Focus

 Since the completion of the previous Five-Year Parks and Recreation Master Plan, Elkhart County Parks has been working towards its continued mission of protecting natural resources through the protection of habitat and establishing a role that will be dedicated to creating land management plans and combatting issues such as invasive species removal.